Code Review

 - The MR Author should assign the Reviewers.

-- If someone is not assigned as a reviewer but wants to review the MR, he could assign himself.
+- If someone is not assigned as a reviewer but wants to review the MR, they can assign themselves.

 Required reviewers: